 The new requirements could be enforced by the Labor Commissioner by a public prosecutor.
 Any of these petitioners could seek injunctive relief, damages, punitive damages, and attorneys' fees and costs.
 In addition, employers who violate the new requirements could be subject to a civil penalty of up to \$500 per employee for each violation.

 The bill would not preempt any local ordinance that provides equal or greater protection.

-Status: Passed the Senate on a party-line vote; pending in the Assembly.
+Status: Passed the Senate on a party-line vote; passed the Assembly Labor Committee and the Judiciary Committee and is pending in the Appropriations Committee.